 Will the country let you in?
 Will you need a test, vaccination card, or both to get in – and get back home, too?
 How do you prepare for the worst?
 We’re here to help with a COVID-19 travel checklist for your next trip abroad – whether that’s coming up next month or not until next summer.
 Print it off and save it to work through!

-Keep in mind that travel requirements are changing constantly, so you’ll want to double-check there aren’t any additional requirements for your destination or for returning home before your trip.
+And keep in mind that travel requirements are changing constantly, so you’ll want to double-check there aren’t any additional requirements for your destination or for returning home before your trip.

 Want the latest updates on changing travel rules and regulations?
 Sign up for our free daily newsletter!

-If you are looking to book a flight for upcoming travel, make sure it’s on an airline that is offering fee-free changes or cancellations – luckily, that’s almost all of them.
-This gives you the flexibility to change your dates free or cancel your flight to get a voucher if something happens and you need to cancel your trip.
+On the bright side, you can get that same flexibility by paying a bit more for a main cabin fare.
+This gives you the flexibility to change your dates free or cancel your flight for a voucher if plans change and you need to cancel your trip.

-2. Book a hotel or Airbnb that offers free cancellation or a full refund
+2. Book a hotel or Airbnb that offers free cancellation

 Now more than ever, it’s important to make your travel plans as flexible (and refundable) as possible.
 One of the best ways to book risk-free right now is to book accommodations that can be canceled for a full refund.